nationalparkservice/QC-tips-and-tricks/README.md

 # QC-tips-and-tricks

+This is a small collection of techniques for establishing quality control over (QC'ing) datasets.
+These techniques can help you to clean up data prior to publishing datasets.
+Functionally equivalent code examples are given in R and Python.

-This is a small collection of code examples for QC'ing data using the dplyr and ggplot packages from R tidyverse.
-These are based on common methods used to QC data in SQL and relational databases.
-Most "tidy" datasets are, in fact, true sets in the sense of relational database theory.
+The motivation for including both R and Python is partly to reach a wider audience, but it's also to show these techniques are essentially language independent.
+They're based on the common "set" based methods used to QC data in SQL and relational databases.
+Most rectangular datasets are, in fact, true sets in the sense of relational database theory.
 The requirement for a true set is that every record is unique.
-With the development of dplyr grammar, you can use several of these set operations to tame the most unruly dataframes.
+With the development of R dplyr and Python pandas, you can use these set operations to tame the most unruly dataframes.

-The main operations for QC'ing data have equivalents in SQL and R tidyverse.
-The following tidyverse and SQL functions are essentially the same: select(), distinct(), count(), group_by(), arrange() (ORDER BY in SQL), left_join() (LEFT OUTER JOIN in SQL).
-R also brings data visualizations to the table [sic], something SQL cannot do.
+The main operations for QC'ing data can be expressed in SQL, R and Python.
+These include select(), distinct(),  group_by(), left_join().
+Both R and Python also brings data visualizations to the table [sic], something SQL cannot do.
 For continuous data, for example, ggplot histograms work well with the arrange() function to look at the tails of the data.

-# Example data - nycflights13 package
+# Example data - Electric Vehicle Population Data

-The rationale of this project is to take a familiar dataset, flights, from the nycflights13 package and introduce all kinds of horrible inconsistencies and errors into the data.
+The rationale of this project is to take a subset of data from a popular dataset from DATA.GOV, the Electric Vehicle Population from Washington State, and introduce all kinds of horrible inconsistencies and errors into the data.
 That defines the problem domain.
 The solutions will be to hunt down and locate those problems as quickly and efficiently as possible.
-The goal is to make QC'ing systematic and tedious, rather than chaotic, frustrating or difficult.
+The goal is to make QC'ing *systematic and tedious*, rather than chaotic, frustrating or difficult.

 # How to use these scripts